Amboli, Mumbai

 Amboli is in Andheri (West), Mumbai, Maharashtra.
 Earlier known as Ambolim, it is situated very close to Andheri railway station and Jogeshwari railway station.
-It also has a playground known as Joe and Helen Ground at its heart.
+At its heart, it also has a playground known as Joe and Helen Ground.

 History

 Amboli was primarily inhabited by Christians, East Indians and tribal people called Waarlis.
 There were a handful of houses in and around the village.
 Amboli was laden with green fields and numerous mango and coconut trees.
 The name Amboli also stemmed from the fact that there was a massive mango orchard in the neighbourhood.

 During the late 1980s and early '90s the area was also notorious for gang rivalries, especially the Amboli village.